isaacs/joyent-node-on-smart-example/README.md

 ## Define the Service

-"Services" in Solaris are a first-class citizen.
+"Services" in Solaris are first-class citizens in the OS.
 Each service has an XML manifest file that defines it.
 The `svccfg` command is used to add one of these config files to the system, and `svcadm` is used to administrate services once they're defined.